lahlim/s-tutka/README.md

 ### How to run the app

-To get the app running you need to insert your APIKEY from openweathermap.org to src/services/weather.js or you can use .env file.
+- To get the app running you need to insert your APIKEY from openweathermap.org to src/services/weather.js or you can use .env file.
+- Clone the repo and run `npm install` and then `npm start`